Priyanshu-hawk/RC2C/README.md

 # Reverse_shell
 Reverse_shell Hello Friend, I'm creating an reverse shell in .py using socket module.
-With this tool you can perform remort command execution!!
+With this tool you can perform remote command execution!!

 <h3>Make sure that you will Enter the same *target ip* in both server and tool</h3>